Welcome to Partners IN Salford

 - Salford Strategic Partnership and executive meeting papers

 Since October 2012 we have been reviewing our strategic partnership to make sure it will be fit for future purposes and we would like to hear from you.
-On 18 March the proposal for the new Salford City Partnership was agreed.
-This will be launched at the Partnership Conference on the afternoon of Wednesday 22 May.
+On 3 October 2013 the City Mayor announced the new Salford City Partnership at the Partnership Conference and a draft protocol was shared with delegates.
+This will be finalised soon.

 If you have any questions concerning Partners IN Salford please email Jon.Stephenson@salford.gov.uk (Partnership Manager) or call him on 0161 793 2929.